A Band Called Failure

 The guys from Failure grew up.
 They survived.
 The band returned from a 17-year hiatus in early 2014 with a single Los Angeles date planned.
 The show sold out in seconds. which led to a North American tour and eventually back to the studio.

-At its heart, “Another Music Doc” is a universal story about creativity, perseverance and, most importantly, friendship.
+At its heart, “A Band Called Failure” is a universal story about creativity, perseverance and, most importantly, friendship.
 The film will invoke nostalgia, but will also take audiences along for a wild and inspiring ride into the uncharted territory of a band reclaiming the future that was once just beyond their grasp.

 Over the years, Don has won numerous awards for his films, photography, and editing including 6 Emmys, 3 Edward R. Murrow Awards, 7 Associated Press Awards, the prestigious San Francisco Bay Area Photographer of the Year Award and more than 15 National Press Photographer Association Awards.